Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Eureka Springs, Arkansas

-The entire downtown of Eureka Springs is listed on the National Register of Historic Places: Admire the preserved Victorian architecture and make special note of Hatchet Hall, the former clapboard home of hatchet-wielding temperance movement leader Carry A. Nation; St. Elizabeth of Hungary Catholic Church, which visitors enter through the bell tower; and the Palace Hotel and Bath House Spa, which harkens back to Eureka’s glory days as a 19th-century hot springs boomtown.
-Restored mansions now function as delightful bed-and-breakfasts; lock in one of nine rooms at the 5 Ojo Inn to experience southern hospitality at its finest.
+The entire downtown of Eureka Springs is part of the National Register of Historic Places: Admire the preserved Victorian architecture and make special note of Hatchet Hall, the former clapboard home of hatchet-wielding temperance movement leader Carry A. Nation.
+Peruse the unusual looking St. Elizabeth of Hungary Catholic Church, which is all stone with a terra-cotta roof; visitors enter through the bell tower.
+Or head to the Palace Hotel and Bath House Spa, which harkens back to Eureka’s glory days as a 19th-century hot springs boomtown, and which has a hot tub, sauna, and massage services.

 Less than 20 minutes from downtown is the Turpentine Creek Wildlife Refuge, which provides a forever home to abandoned, abused, and neglected big cats.
-Another draw just north of the town is the Thorncrown Chapel, a soaring wood-and-glass sanctuary designed by architect E. Fay Jones.
-(Go on, take the Instagram bait.
-It’s a knockout.)
+Another draw just north of the town is the Thorncrown Chapel, a 48-foot-high, wood-and-glass sanctuary designed by architect E. Fay Jones.
 What’s more: The excellent Crystal Bridges Museum of American Art in Bentonville, founded by a Walmart heiress, is an hour’s drive away.

-During fall in Alaska’s Talkeetna Mountains, the changing leaves near Hatcher Pass offer great photo opportunities for visitors.
+During fall in Alaska’s Talkeetna Mountains, the changing leaves near Hatcher Pass offer appealing photo opportunities for visitors.

 Photo by Uwe Bergwitz / Shutterstock